openeuler-mirror/docs/content/en/docs/Administration/configuring-the-repo-server.md

 # Configuring the Repo Server

 >![](public_sys-resources/icon-note.gif) **NOTE:**
->This section uses the  **openEuler-20.03-LTS-aarch64-dvd.iso**  image file as an example.
-Modify the image file as required.
+>This section uses the  **openEuler-20.03-LTS-aarch64-dvd.iso**  file as an example.
+Modify the ISO file as required.
 <!-- TOC -->

 - [Configuring the Repo Server](#configuring-the-repo-server)